 Exposure of a Au(111) surface to ethynylbenzene in solution leads to the formation of a bound monolayer.
 A chemisorption process occurs to give a stable layer consisting of oxygen-containing hydrocarbon species.
 Ethynylbenzene itself does not oxidize under the deposition conditions indicating that the gold surface facilitates the oxidation process.
 Calculations show that ethynylbenzene and its oxidation products phenylacetic acid and phenylxirane have positive bending energies to the gold surface.
 1,4- Diethynylbenzene also bind to Au (111) and anchors gold nanoparticles deposited from solution to form dense, semiregular arrays.

-Veal, TD, Piper, L, Phillips, M, Zareie, HM, Lu, H, Schaff, W & Mcconville, C 2007, 'Doping-dependence of subband energies in quantized electron accumulation at InN surfaces', Physica Status Solidi A-Applications And Materials Science, vol. 204, no. 2, pp. 536-542.View/Download from: UTS OPUS or Publisher's site
+Veal, TD, Piper, L, Phillips, M, Zareie, HM, Lu, H, Schaff, W & Mcconville, C 2007, 'Doping-dependence of subband energies in quantized electron accumulation at InN surfaces', Physica Status Solidi A-Applications And Materials Science, vol. 204, no. 2, pp. 536-542.View/Download from: Publisher's site

 Electron tunnelling spectroscopy is used to investigate the quantized electron accumulation at the surfaces of wurtzite InN with different doping levels.
 The tunnelling spectra of InN-oxide-tip junctions recorded in air at room temperature exhibit a simi